githubixx/ansible-role-etcd/README.md

 etcd_download_dir_mode: 0755
 # Directory to store etcd binaries
 etcd_bin_dir: "/usr/local/bin"
-# Permissions for irectory to store etcd binaries
+# Permissions for directory to store etcd binaries
 # IMPORTANT: If you use the default value for "etcd_bin_dir" which is
 # "/usr/local/bin" make sure that the permissions are correct as this
 # directory exists on every Linux filesystem and is very important!